Parkwalk Opportunities EIS

 UK universities are amongst the world’s leading.
 Four of the world’s ten best are in the UK, unsurprisingly including Oxford and Cambridge.
 As well as seats of learning, many of these top universities are also innovation hubs.
 In the past, this innovation tended to go uncommercialised but universities are starting to wake up to the value they could potentially generate.
 The University of Cambridge, for example, has spun out 15 companies that are today valued at more than $1 billion.
 This specialist area of university spin-outs is the focus of the Parkwalk Opportunities EIS.

 - University spin-out portfolio with high growth potential

-- Target return of 5× at a company level
+- Target return of 5× at a company level (returns not guaranteed)

 - Proven management team

 - Investors will hold between five and eight portfolio companies